gravitational/gravity/docs/6.x/pack.md

 command.

-The manifest concept was partially inspired by Dockerfiles and one can think of Image Manifest as a "dockerfile" for an entire Kubernetes cluster, and the resulting Cluster Image can be seen as a "container" for an entire cluster.
+The manifest concept was partially inspired by Dockerfiles and one can think of Image Manifest as a "dockerfile" for an entire Kubernetes Cluster, and the resulting Cluster Image can be seen as a "container" for an entire Cluster.

 Below is an incomplete list of configurable settings.
 We have also included a sample Image Manifest further below with all the configurable settings.